spiderlili/Shaders/README.md

 There are some visible differences between shader code and normal code: float(the highest precision is 32 bits), half, fixed and int.
 They have been designed to be more efficient.

+# Types of Shaders:

+Unlit: include both vertx and fragement<br>
+Surface: hides them behind a infrastructure optimised for writing lighting calculations, removing some boilerplates<br>
+Image Effect: in conjunction with c# at the end of the rendering of the frame<br>
+Compute<br>

 ## Best Practices

 Use floats for texture coordinates, world positions and calculations<br>